 With the Opera-browser you can begin to play with VPN.
-The Norwegian browser gives you free access to five servers in five different countries.
+The Norwegian browser gives you free access to five servers in five different regions (you cannot chose country yourself).
 Download the browser at opera.com, set the personal data settings to activate VPN and then you can chose country.
 For Scandinavians Germany is a good choice, as prices there are cheaper.

 When you look for a VPN-service, chose one with head quarters in Europe (better privacy laws than China and US) and after which countries they have servers in.
 There are a lot to chose between.
 Here are some: